FAWN: A MultiEncoder Fusion-Attention Wave Network for Integrated Sensing and Communication Indoor Scene Inference: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} fast evolution of information and communication technologies (ICT) is paving the field into fully digitalized systems, capable of understanding the physical world.
-To materialize this vision, the network requires not only transmitting data, but also interpreting interactions to sense the environment.
-Thus, it seems significant to equip the infrastructure with the necessary skills to “sense” the shape of the physical world.
-Sensing is defined as the set of techniques capable of detecting physical magnitudes and translate them into digital signals.
-The digitalized signal is then used by diverse algorithms for a myriad of use cases (e.g., Industry 4.0, Smart Cities, Healthcare...).

-Traditional sensing models uses dedicated devices, commonly known as sensors.
-Each sensor integrate at least one sensitive element (e.g., thermocouples, piezoresistive cells, photodiodes) depending on their purpose.
-This methodology is constrained by a variable-specific wiring, readout protocols and power supply for each of the device.
-Advancements in microelectronics had reduced the size of sensitive elements by increasing the number of measurement points that can be installed in industrial machines.
-Nevertheless, the philosophy still the same: one sensor per physical parameter.
+\IEEEPARstart{T}{he} new generation of mobile communications, i.e., 6G, is founded with a new perspective than its predecessors.
+Previous generations mainly devote their improvements to achieve enhanced mobile broadband; however, 6G also brings a set of new services beyond communications.
+One of those is wide area multi-dimensional sensing~\cite{3rd_generation_partnership_project_3gpp_study_2026,meng_cooperative_2025}, which offers spatial information about the physical environment and objects (unconnected and connected to the network).

-Unlike the traditional paradigm, \gls{isac} proposes to reuse the same radio wave used for communication functions to sense the environment.
-In this direction, Passive Sensing over wireless communication networks emerges as a cost-effective solution that reuse the existing communication signals to not interfere with the current communications.
-As passive sensing is reusing the same wave, it does not demand extra spectrum for the radio, exploiting the same signal for two different purposes \cite{surveyISAC}.
+\capitalisewords{\gls{isac}} proposes to reuse the same radio link designed for communication functions to sense the environment, leveraging their wide coverage.
+Some existing approaches employ \textit{active sensing} over wireless communication, where dedicated signals are used to map the surroundings~\cite{wen_survey_2024}.
+While effective, active sensing increases spectral congestion by introducing new dedicated transmissions into an already crowded radio environment.
+In contrast, \textit{passive sensing} emerges as a cost-effective solution that reuses the existing communication signals passively to avoid interfering with current transmissions~\cite{wen_survey_2024}.

-Passive sensing is accomplished with the same methodology: $i$) the signal is sent from the source to the environment; $ii$) it bounces and/or transverse the present obstacles (e.g., furniture, walls, people.), shifting the wave; and $iii$) it finally arrives to a receptor.
-When the signal arrives, it is compared with a reference signal and observed how the environment has modified it.

-In telecommunication, this methodology is used to infer the quality of the channel, known as \gls{csi}.
-Normally, to infer the \gls{csi}, authors in the literature use an invariant signal such as Wi-Fi Beacons~\cite{10123930,hussain2024wisigpro} or 3GPP 5G \glspl{ssb}~\cite{dwivedi20245g,wypich20255g}, depending on the technology being used.
-Hence, as the \gls{csi} contains the degradation of the signal in an environment, it also contains the information of how obstacles has modified it.
-Thus, we can extract which type of obstacles the signal is encountering, as different materials, surfaces, and volumes interact differently with it.
-If we are able to match this degradation with the elements in a space, we can infer their position.
-Therefore, we can build a network that is capable to understand what is happening in the physical world.